willsmythe/ghes-kubevirt/README.md

-# Deploying GitHub Enterprise Server to Kubernetes
+# Deploying GitHub Enterprise Server on Kubernetes

-Steps for deploying GitHub Enterprise Server to Kubernetes using [KubeVirt](https://kubevirt.io/).
+Steps for deploying GitHub Enterprise Server on Kubernetes with [KubeVirt](https://kubevirt.io/).

 ## Requirements